 His first stop in Massachusetts was in Springfield, where he inspected the federal armory.
-Then he rode on to Palmer, West Brookfield, Brookfield, Spencer, Leicester and Worcester, where he was given a 13-gun salute.
+Then he rode on to Palmer, West Brookfield, Brookfield, Spencer, Leicester and Worcester, where he received a 13-gun salute.
 He rode through Marlborough, Shrewsbury, Sudbury and Weston.

-Washington arrived in Cambridge, where he had been headquartered during the Siege of Boston.
+Washington arrived in Cambridge on October 24, where he had maintained headquartered during the Siege of Boston.
 He was then escorted to Boston by high-ranking officials led by Lt.
 Gov. Samuel Adams.
 John Hancock was not among them.

 Hancock believed he outranked Washington, who was only president of a confederation.
 Hancock was governor of a commonwealth.

 While Hancock holed up, the rest of Boston went wild celebrating Washington’s arrival.
 Despite Washington’s request that there be no ceremony, he was met with a grand procession from one end of the Common to the Statehouse.
 Lining the route were citizens grouped by trade, each flying a white silk flag with its insignia.
 Washington passed through a temporary arch designed by Charles Bulfinch as a chorus of young men serenaded him with a song, Washington, the hero is come.